-The CY7C1168V18 is organized internally as a single array of 1M x 18.
+The CY7C1248V18 is organized internally as a single array of 2M x 18.
 Accesses are completed in a burst of two sequential 18-bit data words.
 Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of K the next 18-bit data word from the address location generated by the burst counter is driven onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the input clock (K/K).
-In order to maintain the internal logic, each read access must be allowed to complete.
+Following the next two K clock rising edges, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
+On the subsequent rising edge of K the next 18-bit data word is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the input clock (K and K).
+To maintain the internal logic, each read access must be allowed to complete.
 Read accesses can be initiated on every rising edge of the positive input clock (K).

-When read access is deselected, the CY7C1168V18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative Input clock (K).
-This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.
+When read access is deselected, the CY7C1248V18 completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the positive input clock (K).
+This enables a seamless transition between devices without the insertion of wait states in a depth expanded memory.